-Having a website is like a storefront – clients can see your wares, connect to your branding, browse through your services but oftentimes your website visitors click away without making that crucial engagement with your business, and this is where a good landing page can fill the gap and draw those clients in.
+Having a website is like a storefront – clients can see your wares, connect to your branding and browse through your services BUT oftentimes your website visitors click away without making that crucial engagement with your business.
+This is where a good landing page can fill the gap and draw those clients in.

 In this article we’ll explore all there is to know about stand-alone landing pages for your business – from what a landing page is, whether you could benefit from one, how you can build a great one and how to get the word out to your clients.
 Set aside a couple of minutes to follow me down this rabbit hole and learn whether a landing page could be the missing link in your business strategy.